Skip to Main Content

 U.S.C.S.
 Index page for the topic Securities and Securities Regulation that includes a listing for Fraud, deceit, and misrepresentation leading to section 1514A regarding whistleblowers.

-Westlaw and Lexis each include an index to browse or search its online version of the U.S. Code (U.S.C.A and U.S.C.S., respectively).
+Westlaw and Lexis each include an index to browse or search the online versions of the U.S. Code (U.S.C.A and U.S.C.S., respectively).

 Keyword Searching